Big, practical and efficient but getting ancient now

 But, compared to more modern rivals such as the Ford Transit, Mercedes-Benz Sprinter and VW Crafter, you’ll find the Boxer is noisy and tiring to drive.

-Keep reading for our full Peugeot Boxer review, or click here for dimensions and payload information on our dedicated Peugeot Boxer Dimensions page.
+Keep reading for our full Peugeot Boxer review, or see our dedicated Peugeot Boxer Dimensions page for dimensions and payload info.

 Skip to our full verdict on...